 113 SW Naito Pkwy, Portland, OR 97204 | 503-219-9000

 We went here for dinner the first time we were in Portland, and I loved every dish I had that night.
-Lechon serves Argentine tapas, a bit fancy and upscale dining type of bar.
+Lechon serves Argentine tapas, a bit fancy and upscale dining type of bar, so dress up a little bit if you can.
 We did not make any reservation but were lucky to get two chairs by the bar.
-I had Grilled Octopus, Pork Belly, and one thing I couldn’t name it from the top of my head.
-Anyways, call in to reserve and dress up a bit for the night!

 835 SW 2nd Ave, Portland, OR 97204 | 503-222-0047

-This place is popular!
+This place is so popular!
 Their price point is amazing considering you’re dining in at such a stylish restaurant in downtown.
 Plus they’re open until 4 am.
-You wouldn’t believe it’s Vietnamese food because their menu is definitely on a more adventurous side.
+You wouldn’t believe it’s Vietnamese food because their menu is definitely on a more adventurous and weird side.
 I tried their Tom Yum pho which had half of an avocado, quite a weird combo, but it wasn’t that bad at all.
-It’s a fun place!

 2518 NE 82nd Ave, Portland, OR 97220